transferwise/marketing-components/CONTRIBUTING.md

 ## Where should I run commands from?

 Almost always from within the package you're working in.
-For example, if you're making changes to `components`, run your yarn commands from that package:
+For example, if you're making changes to `marketing-components`, run your yarn commands from that package:

 ```
-cd packages/components
+cd packages/marketing-components
 yarn dev
 ```